Skip to main content

 define('WP_POST_REVISIONS', 5);

-Where 5 is the number of revisions that will be kept.
-You can choose to enter any other number, making sure you keep it low for optimal results.
-The older revisions past this limit will be automatically deleted as newer versions are saved.
+Here, 5 is the number of revisions that will be kept.
+You can choose to enter any other number, keeping it low for optimal results.
+Older revisions past this limit will be automatically deleted as newer versions are saved.

 That's it!
 Now you know ten ways to optimize an overloaded website and improve its performance 🚀